-For additional information, please register for a webinar with Dr. Tonya Matthews, Director of Inclusion at the American Alliance of Museums, on Thursday, April 18 at 3 p.m.
+An informational webinar with Dr. Tonya Matthews, Director of Inclusion at the American Alliance of Museums was hosted on Thursday, April 18 at 3 p.m.
 ET.
-The session will be hosted on Zoom, live captioned, recorded, and made available on our website in the week following the program.
+The session was captioned and recorded.

 This program is made possible through the support of The Andrew W. Mellon, Alice L. Walton, and Ford Foundations.